 5. Sunset Cruise

 Sunsets in Aruba are some of the best in the Caribbean.
 One of the best places to the sunset in Aruba is out on the water, it’s a perfect romantic evening for your Aruba honeymoon.
-Not only do we get an epic view for sunset but most have an open bar with snacks.
+Not only did we get an epic view for the sunset, but most have an open bar with snacks.
 We suggest this $33 sunset cruise with 2 hours open bar or this $55 sunset catamaran cruise.
 But honestly, there isn’t a bad place to watch the sunset in Aruba.

 Aruba Honeymoon Budget & Typical Costs

 There is something for every budget in Aruba.
 We were told Aruba wasn’t a cheap island, but we found plenty of options in both high end and budget places to stay and eat.
 We’ve put together this estimate on how much an Aruba honeymoon for 2 would cost for a week to 10-days.

 - $1,000+ Flights, this price varies based on where you’re flying from and dates.
 From Milwaukee, it was $550 in January 2018.

 - $1,000+ 7 nights hotel, this will all depend on if you stay at an all-inclusive or not and the hotel amenities that are a necessity on your honeymoon.
 If you stay at the Ritz Carlon for the week that will set you back $5,000 just for accommodation.

 - $700+ Food & Drink for 7 nights.
 This number is very flexible.
 It all depends on how many meals/drinks you have a day and how expensive the restaurant is.
 If your hotel has free breakfast, this could be much lower as this would eliminate a meal.

 - $200+ Car rental 7 nights, if you opt to rent a Jeep in Aruba this will be higher.
 We always get travel insurance with World Nomads which includes car rental coverage, so we don’t need to take additional coverage with the car rental company.